About UC Business School

 - Association of MBAs: AMBA accredits the University of Canterbury's flagship MBA programme.
 AMBA is the international impartial authority on postgraduate business education.
 Its accreditation service is the global standard for all MBA, DBA and MBM programmes.
 It accredits MBA programmes at 161 schools in 72 countries.

-- CFA Institute: CFA Institute is the global association of investment professionals that sets the standard for professional excellence and administers the industry gold standard CFA charter.
+- CFA Institute: UC is a member of the CFAI's University Affiliation Program.
+The CFA Institute is the global association of investment professionals that sets the standard for professional excellence and administers the industry gold standard CFA charter.
 The organisation is a champion for ethical behaviour in investment markets and a respected source of knowledge in the global financial community.
 CFA Insitute has more than 100,000 members in 139 countries and territories, including 100,000 CFA charter holders.

 - QS World University Rankings: The University of Canterbury was the first university in New Zealand to receive five-star ranking university status from QS Worldwide University Ranking (2013).
 UC ranks 214 in the 2018 QS World University rankings and is New Zealand's most research intensive university.
 For the QS World University Rankings by Subject (2017), UC featured for the following subjects related to the College of Business and Law: